munificent/craftinginterpreters/book/representing-code.md

     Bonus: What kind of expression does this bit of grammar encode?

 1. The visitor pattern lets you emulate the functional style in an object-oriented language.
-Devise a corresponding pattern that lets you bundle all of the operations on one type together and lets you define new types easily, for use in a functional language.
+Devise a corresponding pattern in a functional language.
+It should let you bundle all of the operations on one type together and let you define new types easily.

     (SML or Haskell would be ideal for this exercise, but Scheme or another Lisp works as well.)

 1. In Reverse Polish Notation, the operands to an arithmetic operator are both placed before the operator, so `1 + 2` becomes `1 2 +`.
 Evaluation proceeds from left to right.
-Numbers are pushed onto an implicit stack, and an arithmetic operator pops the top two numbers, performs the operation, and pushes the result.
+Numbers are pushed onto an implicit stack.
+An arithmetic operator pops the top two numbers, performs the operation, and pushes the result.
 Thus, this:

         :::lox
         (1 + 2) * (4 - 3)